 Buyers can reference the Benchmark Price section of this report for assistance in creating a budget.

-Buyers should evaluate suppliers based on how many years of experience they possess.
+Buyers should evaluate suppliers based on their proximity to the buyer.

 If samples are available, buyers should evaluate suppliers based on the quality of the samples they have received.